royroyee/bvcni/README.md

 A Simple CNI plugin based on Linux bridge and VXLAN for Kubernetes

 ## Introduction
-**bvcni** is a Container Networking Interface (CNI) plugin designed for use in Kubernetes clusters.
-The plugin facilitates container networking management by leveraging a combination of Bridge and VXLAN technologies.
+**bvcni** is a Container Networking Interface (CNI) plugin, designed for Kubernetes clusters.
+It simplifies container networking management by utilizing a combination of **Bridge** and **VXLAN**

 ## Architecture
-bvcni employs Linux-based bridges and VXLAN for its architecture, mimicking the Flannel VXLAN mode approach.
+bvcni uses Linux-based bridges and VXLAN in its architecture, emulating the approach of Flannel's **VXLAN** mode

 ![bvcni architecture.png](img%2Fbvcni%20architecture.png)